 11. Share students’ outside interests.

-Without passing periods, lunch periods, and extracurricular activities, it’s been a hard year to get to know one another outside of academics.
 Include a feature in your yearbook with photos of kids doing the things they love outside of class.
 Ask students to contribute shots that reveal their individuality and show their interests.

 12. Capture this year’s trends.

-Teens are trendsetters, no matter the situation.
+Students are trendsetters, no matter the situation.
 Capture some of the current trends to create a cultural time capsule to include in your yearbook.

 14. Feature ways students gave back.